Fees, Finance and Funding

 Fees outlined are correct at time of publishing and provide an indication of current costs.
 For more information please email firstname.lastname@example.org

-The college is committed to ensuring education is accessible and affordable for all, and we offer a variety of financial support options (listed below) to help Pre-Degree students with their studies.
-If you have an annual household income of less than £25,000, after-tax, or any exceptional circumstances, then you may be eligible for one of our Pre-Degree bursaries.
+The university is committed to ensuring Further Education is accessible and affordable for all, and we offer a variety of financial support options (listed below) to help Pre-Degree students with their studies.
+If your net annual household income is £30,000 or less, or you have any exceptional circumstances, then you may be eligible for one of our Pre-Degree bursaries.
 Students are assessed on an individual basis and evidence of income must be provided in support of your application.

-For more information about the financial support available and the evidence required to support your bursary application, please click here.
+For more information about the financial support available for academic year 2022/23 and the evidence required to support your bursary application, please click here.
+We recommend reading this before completing your application for a better understanding of the support available and eligibility criteria.

-- Applications are processed on a first-come, first-served basis.
-However, our aim is to prioritise those students with the greatest financial need, so we recommend all students apply as early as possible
+- Funding is limited and applications are processed on a first-come, first-served basis.
+However, our aim is to prioritise those students with the greatest financial need, so we recommend all students apply as early as possible.

-- If you are returning to Palace Court to continue your Pre-Degree studies for academic year 2020/21 you must reapply to the bursary scheme to be assessed.
-Your bursary will not roll over to your second year of pre-degree study.
+- If you will be a second year student, or returning to Palace Court to continue your Pre-Degree studies for academic year 2022/23 you must reapply to the bursary scheme to be assessed.
+Your bursary will not roll over from the 2021/22 academic year.

-- Any financial support awarded is subject to students complying with the Code of Conduct as set out in the Student Handbook.
-Bursary payments will only be awarded to students who have 80% attendance or explained and authorised absences.
+- Any financial support awarded is subject to students complying with the Code of Conduct as set out in the Student Handbook, and maintaining a sufficient level of attendance and engagement, with absences reported correctly.

-If you have any questions please contact the Student Support team at any time (prior to or after enrolling) by emailing firstname.lastname@example.org
+If you have any questions relating to bursaries or student finance please contact the Registry team at any time (prior to or after enrolling) by emailing email@example.com

 There are two types of bursary as below and for both types, students are assessed according to individual need (evidence of financial circumstances must be provided):

 (1) Discretionary Bursary.
-A contributory bursary targeted at students who need financial support to help pay for things like transport and meals on college days.
+A contributory bursary targeted at students who need financial support to help pay for things like transport and meals on university days.

 (2) Vulnerable Bursary.
 This bursary is for young people who are considered the most vulnerable, usually students living apart from their parents/carers and in receipt of benefits in their own right.
 Eligibility includes young people in care, unaccompanied asylum-seeking children, young care leavers, young people receiving Income Support or the equivalent Universal Credit (UC) in their own right, young people receiving Disability Living Allowance (DLA) or the new Personal Independence Payments AS WELL AS Employment and Support Allowance (ESA) or Universal Credit (as a replacement for ESA) in their own right.